Torsors on loop groups and the Hitchin fibration: Introduction

 \section{Introduction}

 \begin{pp-tweak}[The product formula for the Hitchin fibration] A key insight in Ng\^{o}'s proof of the fundamental lemma in \cite{Ngo10} is to relate the affine Springer fibration, which over an equicharacteristic local field geometrically encodes the properties of orbital integrals, to the Hitchin fibration, which is global and whose geometric properties are easier to access.
-The mechanism that supplies the relation between the two is the product formula that Ng\^{o} established over the anisotropic locus $\cA^\ani$ of the Hitchin base $\cA$ in \cite{Ngo06}*{4.6} and \cite{Ngo10}*{4.15.1} and expected to also hold over the larger generically regular semisimple locus $\cA^\heart \subset \cA$ in \cite{Ngo10}*{before 4.15.2}.
-The product formula over $\cA^\heart$ has already been used, for instance, in \cite{Yun11}*{2.4.1}, \cite{Yun14}*{\S5.5, (34)}, or \cite{OY16}*{proof of 6.6.3 (1)}, and one of the main goals of this article is to establish it in \Cref{thm:product-formula}.
+The mechanism that supplies the relation between the two is the product formula that Ng\^{o} established over the anisotropic locus $\cA^\ani$ of the Hitchin base $\cA$ in \cite{Ngo06}*{Th\'{e}or\`{e}me 4.6} and \cite{Ngo10}*{Proposition 4.15.1} and expected to also hold over the larger generically regular semisimple locus $\cA^\heart \subset \cA$ in \cite{Ngo10}*{before Corollaire 4.15.2}.
+The product formula over $\cA^\heart$ has already been used, for instance, in \cite{Yun11}*{Proposition~2.4.1}, \cite{Yun14}*{Section 5.5, equation (34)}, or \cite{OY16}*{proof of Proposition 6.6.3 (1)}, and one of the main goals of this article is to establish it in \Cref{thm:product-formula}.

 Roughly speaking, the product formula is a geometric incarnation of the Beauville--Laszlo glueing for torsors: it translates this glueing into geometric properties of the morphism of algebraic stacks that relates affine Springer fibers, which parametrize torsors over formal discs $R\llb t \rrb$, to Hitchin fibers, which parametrize torsors over a fixed proper smooth curve $X_R$ (for a variable base ring $R$).
 Under this dictionary, the product formula eventually reduces to a statement that torsors on $X_R$ are obtained from the ``Kostant--Hitchin torsor'' over a fixed open $U_R \subset X_R$ by glueing along the punctured formal discs $R\llp t \rrp$ at the $R$-points in $X \setminus U$.
 One is thus led to studying torsors over $R\llp t \rrp$.